Bulletins can include text, pictures, streaming videos, links to create new records and reports.

 Use Images in a Bulletin

 Many times, you may want to use an image in a Bulletin that is currently not hosted online.
-You can use the Shared Files to get around this limitation.
+You can use the Shared Files to get around this limitation by uploading the image as a Shared File in your site.
 Additionally, you can use this method if you are afraid the URL to an image that you are using elsewhere might change (or the hosting service may change the image).
 This method applies to HTML Fields as well.